tengqm/website/content/en/docs/tasks/debug/debug-application/debug-running-pod.md

 This command adds a new busybox container and attaches to it.
 The `--target` parameter targets the process namespace of another container.
-It's necessary here because `kubectl run` does not enable [process namespace sharing]( /docs/tasks/configure-pod-container/share-process-namespace/) in the pod it creates.
+It's necessary here because `kubectl run` does not enable [process namespace sharing](/docs/tasks/configure-pod-container/share-process-namespace/) in the Pod it creates.

 {{< note >}}
 The `--target` parameter must be supported by the {{< glossary_tooltip